mhdaouas/goiodi/README.md

 # GOIODI

 GOIODI is an open-source responsive collaborative dictionary web application made with the Ionic framework, AngularJS, the Golang language and based on a MongoDB NoSQL database.
-The main advantages of GOIOD:
+The main advantages of GOIODI:

   - Open source
   - Has a responsive design and can be used on mobile devices (an application will be created for Android)